Flutter Dio Complete Guide

 return response.data;

 After that, we return a response.
 It's a JSON response.
-It's upto you how much you information you return from your sever side.
+It's upto you how much information you return from your sever side.
 Look at my server side repsonse

 return ["code"=>0, 'data'=>$res, "msg"=>"got all the users info"];